studiohyperdrive/pagination/README.md

 3. Once your changes have been commited to the main-branch, you can publish to the repo.
 4. Run `npm publish`.

+**Due to historic reasons v2.0.0 has been unpublished, meaning this version cannot be used for a new release.
+Make sure to bump to at least v2.0.1 to continue development.**

 ## Team

 This project has been created by: